northern-bites/nbites/README.txt

     make

-If there are errors compiling and you need to change configuration files you can delete the configuration files and make the codebase ready for recompiling via:
+If there are errors compiling and you need to change configuration files you can delete the configuration files and make the code base ready for recompiling via:

    make clean

-If you have an error compiling and need to clean your codebase, but do not wish to delete your configuration files you can delete the binaries only by using the
+If you have an error compiling and need to clean your code base, but do not wish to delete your configuration files you can delete the binaries only by using the
 command: